 Cardano

-Cardano is a second-generation blockchain platform that focuses on providing a secure and scalable infrastructure for decentralized applications and smart contracts.
-It uses a unique Proof of Stake (PoS) consensus mechanism called Ouroboros, which is designed to be more energy-efficient than Ethereum's original Proof of Work.
-Cardano’s research-based development approach emphasizes formal verification to ensure the security and correctness of its blockchain protocols.
+Cardano is a second-generation blockchain platform that provides a secure and scalable infrastructure for decentralised applications and smart contracts.
+It uses a unique Proof of Stake (PoS) consensus mechanism called Ouroboros, designed to be more energy-efficient than Ethereum's original Proof of Work.
+Cardano's research-based development approach emphasises formal verification to ensure the security and correctness of its blockchain protocols.

 Polkadot